UPDATE: Patrol details standoff, shootout that killed state trooper and gravely injured suspect

 As the officers began to clear the upstairs of the home, Smith was hit by gunfire, and others inside saw Lang in a doorway holding a "black pump-action shotgun," according to the complaint.

-Two members of the entry team retreated to the basement while the others pulled Smith from the home, according to the complaint.
-Lang refused to exit the home and allegedly "made several statements about having shot Sgt.
+Two members of the entry team retreated to the basement while the others pulled Smith from the home.
+Lang refused to exit and allegedly "made several statements about having shot Sgt.
 Smith and expressed a desire to shoot more police officers," according to the complaint.

-Just before midnight, a patrol tactical team attempted to make entry into the home with the armored personnel carrier, which Lang allegedly shot at, causing damage to the carrier as well as one round in another squad car, Mortvedt said.
+Just before midnight, a patrol tactical team attempted to make entry into the home with the armored personnel carrier, which Lang allegedly shot at, also shooting one round into a squad car, Mortvedt said.

 "Three members of the tactical team returned gunfire, striking Lang multiple times," Mortvedt said.

-Mortvedt said Lang was "known to officers" previously.
-According to online court records, Lang has had several arrests and citations over the years, most recently a trespassing charge on March 31, though most appear to be alcohol- and drug-related charges over the last 25 years.
+Mortvedt said Lang was known to officers previously.
+According to online court records, Lang has had several arrests and citations over the years, most recently a trespassing charge March 31, though most appear to be alcohol- and drug-related charges over the last 25 years.